Aid agencies charge US, UN, EU and Russia with little Palestinian-Israeli progress.

 Last November in Annapolis, Israeli and Palestinian leaders revived negotiations aimed at resolving core problems such as the status of Jerusalem, the borders of a future Palestinian state and the right of return for Palestinian refugees.

-Al Jazeera’s Amr el-Kahky, reporting from Sharm el-Sheikh, said that the Palestinians were determined to seal a deal.
+Al Jazeera’s Amr El-Kahky, reporting from Sharm El-Sheikh, said that the Palestinians are determined to seal a deal.

-Reconciliation talks between Hamas, Fatah and other Palestinian factions which were due to take place on Monday in Cairo, the Egyptian capital, had been cancelled on Saturday.
+Reconciliation talks between the rival groups and other Palestinian factions which were due to take place on Monday in Cairo, the Egyptian capital, have been cancelled after Hamas announced a boycott.